-In yet another effort, the successor to the Hubble Space Telescope known as the James Webb Space Telescope is expected to have enough viewing power to directly observe Earth-like planets in nearby stars.
+In yet another effort to find evidence to support alien life, the successor to the Hubble Space Telescope known as the James Webb Space Telescope is expected to have enough viewing power to directly observe Earth-like planets in nearby stars.
 It will be so powerful that scientists believe they can make an analysis of the atmospheres of these distant planets to help determine the likelihood of finding life beyond our solar system.
 Unfortunately, it won't have the resolving power to observe a planet like Kepler-186f discussed above a distance of 490 light years away is just a bit too much.
 A star within 12 light years?
 Now that's a more realistic achievement.

-Until the technology is built, we now know enough planets exist beyond our solar system.
+Until the technology is built, it is clear from the evidence we have so far that there are plenty of planets beyond our solar system.
 Between 1995 and 2005 over 170 exoplanets have been discovered, as of 2009 the figure has reached 300, and by April 2010, the figure has shot up to 443 orbiting around 350 or so stars.
 And not all are the massive Jupiter-sized bodies scientists had first come to observe.
 It is looking pretty clear at this stage that extrasolar planets of various sizes are common throughout the Universe, including Earth-sized ones.
 And already the first has been found in the habitable zone.
-It won't be long before these sorts of planets will become routinely detected around more and more stars in our Milky Way and soon we will be counting them like they were confetti.
+It won't be long before these sorts of rocky planets will become routinely detected around more and more stars and soon we will be counting them like they were confetti.

 What will alien solar systems look like?